Lalit-Singharia/s3-terraform/README.md

 output file for output of main file

-main file for using deloying bucket
+main file for deloying bucket

 after these three file check or update enviorment variable such as AWS secret access key and AWS access key.